Eltaurus-Lt/CourseDump2022/README.md

 ### Batch download

-1. Make a list of urls of the Memrise courses to download in the `queue.txt` file found in the extension folder (the examples of urls are provided in the file)
+1. Make a list of urls of the Memrise courses to download in the `queue.txt` file found in the extension folder (the examples of urls are provided in the file, make sure to include full urls, including the name of a course after its number)
 2. Set `"batch_download": true` ([changing settings](https://github.com/Eltaurus-Lt/CourseDump2022#settings))
 3. During batch download the option of downloading media is defined by `always_download_media` parameter.
 So set `"always_download_media": true` to download all media files or `"always_download_media": false` to download none
 4. Open any [Memrise](https://memrise.com/) page and make sure you are logged in